tingyucha/AOSPRE/docs/testcase.md

 Note the additional RHS CfRadial files produced by this second run.

-You can also run multiple APAR panels in the same run, by specifying multiple namelists on as command-line arguments to the AOS executable.
+You can also run multiple APAR panels in the same run, by specifying multiple namelists on as command-line arguments to the AOSPRE executable.

 E.g., try: